 Juvenile Dependency Cases:

 - Shelter hearings must not be postponed.
 However, shelter hearings may be handled by telephone if deemed appropriate by the assigned judge.
-The presence of children at shelter hearings is waived through March 27, 2020.
+The presence of children at shelter hearings is waived through close of business on Friday, May 29, 2020

 Juvenile Delinquency Cases: